FarhanCeo/Netsmartz_1_Bash/README.md

 TO VIEW THE LOGS OF ANY SPECIFIC SERVER ------------------->

-CMD: bash omnitool.sh -s <server_number>
+CMD: bash omni.sh -s <server_number>

 DESCRIPTION: THIS WILL PRINT THE NUMBER OF LOG FILES PRESENT IN THE SERVER

-EXAMPLE: bash omnitool.sh -s 2  (IT WILL SHOW THE COUNT OF LOG FILES OF SERVER 2)
+EXAMPLE: bash omni.sh -s 2  (IT WILL SHOW THE COUNT OF LOG FILES OF SERVER 2)

 ---------------------------------------------------------------------------------------

 TO VIEW THE SERVER WITH HIGHEST ERROR COUNT ------------------->

-CMD: bash omnitool.sh -he
+CMD: bash omni.sh -he

 DESCRIPTION: THIS WILL PRINT THE INFORMATION ABOUT THE SERVER WHICH HAS HIGHEST ERROR COUNT IN ALL SERVER.